 ABOUT Remy Jungerman

-Suriname-born (1959) Dutch Artist Remy Jungerman lives and works in Amsterdam.
-He attended the Academy for Higher Arts and Cultural Studies, Paramaribo Suriname, before moving to Amsterdam where he studied at the Gerrit Rietveld Academy.
+Suriname-born Dutch artist Remy Jungerman (1959) lives and works in Amsterdam.
+He attended the Academy for Higher Arts and Cultural Studies in Paramaribo, Suriname, before moving to Amsterdam where he studied at the Gerrit Rietveld Academy.